ant-design/ant-design-mobile/components/sticky/index.en-US.md

 | onSticky()   | callback function when on sticking | (): void | - |
 | offSticky()     | callback function when off sticking | (): void | - |

-more available API can be found at [rmc-tooltip](https://github.com/react-component/m-tooltip#api)

 * At iOS platform, the component was implemented by using position: sticky, which is not compatible if the ancestor container has the property (overflow: hidden or overflow: auto).